 "e.
-If a taxpayer has made the election provided in subsection (d) or (e) of Section 40-18-8, a preliminary assessment based on the gain realized as a result of the involuntary conversion [in the case of subsection (d) of Section 40-18-8] or a rollover of gain on the sale of a personal residence [as provided in subsection (e) of Section 40-18-8] may be entered within three years from the date the taxpayer notified the department of the replacement of the property in accordance with subsection (d) or (e) of Section 40-18-8, as the case may be, or of his or her intention not to replace the property.
+If a taxpayer has made the election provided in subsection (d) $\frac{1}{100}$ of Section 40-18-8, a preliminary assessment based on the gain realized as a result of the involuntary conversion [in the case of subsection (d) of Section 40-18-8] or a rollover of gain on the sale of a personal residence [as provided in subsection (e) of Section 40-18-8] may be entered within three years from the date the taxpayer notified the department of the replacement of the property in accordance with subsection (d) or (e) of Section 40-18-8, as the case may be, or of his or her intention not to replace the property.

 "f.
-If a taxpayer has validly elected to have the provisions of subdivision (a) (7) of Section 40-18-6 and subsection (1) of Section 40-18-8 apply to an acquisition of stock before January 1, 1985, any liability of the taxpayer under this title, solely from amendment of its returns to be consistent with that election may be assessed at any time within five years from the date on which the taxpayer filed the amended returns with the department.
+If a taxpayer has validly elected to have the provisions of subdivision (a) (7) of Section 40-18-6 and subsection (l) of Section 40-18-8 apply to an acquisition of stock before January 1, 1985, any liability of the taxpayer under this title, solely from amendment of its returns to be consistent with that election may be assessed at any time within five years from the date on which the taxpayer filed the amended returns with the department.

 "g.1.f.
-Reporting federal audit changes; time limitations for assessments.
-When the Internal Revenue Service changes the amount of federal income tax or federal estate tax in any manner owed by the taxpayer, and the change results in an increase in additional income tax or estate tax owed under
+Reporting federal audit changes; time

-"4.
-If the taxpayer failed to file an amended return as prescribed by and within the time specified in this subdivision, within one year following the date when the department is notified or otherwise learns that the federal change has become final, provided that the taxpayer has not filed an amended return to report the federal changes prior to the department's receipt of such notification.
+limitations for assessments.
+When the Internal Revenue Service changes the amount of federal income tax or federal estate tax in any manner owed by the taxpayer, and the change results in an increase in additional income tax or estate tax owed under this title, the department may, at any time the taxpayer shall be required to file an amended return with the department within one year 180 days after the department is notified or otherwise learns date that the change has become becomes final, enter a preliminary assessment for and pay the additional tax and interest due with the amended return.
+For